 e) Divestment.

-The Fund may at its discretion prefer to divest from a sector due to RI considerations, provided that this would not result in any material financial detriment (either through increased costs or increased investment risks).
+The Fund may, at its discretion, prefer to divest from a sector due to RI considerations, provided that this would not result in any material financial detriment to the Fund (either through increased costs or increased investment risks).